An Information-Theoretic Perspective on Variance-Invariance-Covariance Regularization: Information Optimization and the VICReg Optimization Objective

+Building on our earlier discussion, we used the Data Distribution Hypothesis to model the conditional output in deterministic networks as a Gaussian mixture.
+This allowed us to frame the SSL training objective as maximizing the mutual information, $I(Z;X^\prime)$ and $I(Z^\prime;X)$.

+However, in general, this mutual information is intractable.
+Therefore, we will use our derivation for the network's representation to obtain a tractable variational approximation using the expected loss, which we can optimize.

+The computation of expected loss requires us to marginalize the stochasticity in the output.
+We can employ maximum likelihood estimation with a Gaussian observation model.
+For computing the expected loss over $x^\prime$ samples, we must marginalize the stochasticity in $Z^\prime$.
+This procedure implies that the conditional decoder adheres to a Gaussian distribution: $\left(Z|X^\prime = x_{n}\right) \sim \mathcal{N}(\mu(x_{n}), I + \Sigma(x_{n}))$.

-However, the expected log loss over samples of $Z$ is hard to compute.
-We instead focus on a lower bound; the expected log loss over samples of $Z^\prime$.
-For simplicity, let $\Sigma_r = I$.
-By Jensen's inequality, we then obtain the following lower bound on $\EE_{x^\prime}\left[\log q(z|x^\prime)\right]$:
+However, calculating the expected log loss over samples of $Z$ is challenging.
+We thus focus on a lower bound -- the expected log loss over $Z^\prime$ samples.
+Utilizing Jensen's inequality, we derive the following lower bound: